kee-org/www-kee-pm/content/keevault/privacy.md

 ### How we, and others, communicate with you

-We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
+We will use your email address to communicate with you, if you’ve said that’s okay, **and only for the reasons you’ve said that’s okay**.
 For example, if you contact our Support team with a request, we will notify you with a response via email.

 Kee Vault may occasionally send notification emails about new features, requests for feedback, important policy changes, or to offer customer support.
 We also send marketing emails, but only with your consent, if you opt in to our list.
-There's an unsubscribe link located at the bottom of each of the marketing emails we send you.
+There’s an unsubscribe link located at the bottom of each of the marketing emails we send you.
 Please note that you can not opt out of receiving important communications from us, such as mails from our Support team, Billing team or system emails.

 Our emails might contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
 We use this pixel tag to make our email more effective for you and to make sure we’re not sending you unwanted email.